Sabien Lilaj

-Sabien Lilaj (born 10 February 1989) is an Albanian professional footballer who most recently played as a central midfielder for Albanian Superliga club Dinamo Tirana and the Albania national team.
-He is a versatile midfielder who mainly operates in a holding role, but he has also played in more advanced midfield roles.
+Sabien Lilaj (born 18 February 1989) is an Albanian former professional footballer who played as a central midfielder.

 Club career

 Early career

 Lilaj was born in Maliq, Korçë County, but moved to the capital Tirana along with his family at the age of eight, where he began playing football at the Loro Boriçi sports mastery school at the age of ten, playing for the school's football team Shkëndija Tiranë.

 Tirana

 In the summer of 2008, he went on trial with KF Tirana, where he was spotted by the head coach Blaž Slišković, who was impressed with the 19-year-old and signed him ahead of the 2008–09 campaign.
 He made his league debut in the opening game of the 2008–09 Albanian Superliga against Vllaznia Shkodër, where he started the game in midfield in a goalless draw.
 He scored his first professional goal in a 3–2 away win over local rivals Dinamo Tirana.
 In total he made 20 league appearances in his debut season, where he also won the Albanian Superliga for the first time.
 He also made two appearances in the club's Albanian Cup run, where they reached the final but eventually lost 1–2 against Flamurtari Vlorë.

 The following season, Lilaj made his European debut in the Second qualifying round of the 2009–10 UEFA Champions League against Norwegian side Stabæk, a match which ended in a 1–1 draw.
 He also started the return leg that ended in a 4–0 loss to his side which eliminated them from the competition.
 He came on at half time for Blerti Hajdari in the 2009 Albanian Supercup as they defeated 1–0 Flamurtari Vlorë, which beat them in the previous cup final.
 In the league, he made 23 appearances, most of which were off the bench as he struggled to establish himself in midfield in a season where his side failed to win the league where they finished third, or the cup where they reached the third round.